matrix-org/matrix-hookshot/docs/setup/webhooks.md

 If you make use of the `webhookResponse` feature, you will need to enable `waitForComplete` as otherwise hookshot will immeditately respond with it's default response values.

+#### Expiring webhooks

+Webhooks can be configured to expire, such that beyond a certain date they will fail any incoming requests.
+Currently this expiry time is mutable, so anybody able to configure connections will be able to change the expiry date.
+Hookshot will send a notice to the room at large when the webhook has less than 3 days until it's due to expire (if `sendExpiryNotice` is set).

 ### JavaScript Transformations